nefarius/BthPS3/README.md

 You can build individual projects of the solution within Visual Studio.

+## Planned/Work in progress

+Rough road map with useful features (in no particular order):

+- Finish and package the [driver configuration UI tool](/BthPS3CfgUI)
+- Implement the unfinished sections in the channel connection completion routines causing memory leaks on unexpected connection failure (search for `TODO:`)

 ## Documentation

 Take a look at the [Wiki](../../wiki) for more information.